timothycdc/findata-kg/ideas/idea3_final.md

 Graph Signal Processing has historically been used to employ background of signal generating mechanisms to define a graph as a signal domain.
 This allows for certain analytical techniques which can incorporate signal similarity and spatial locality.

 ### Challenges in Finance
-Portfolio Managers (PMs), especially those in discretionary or macro buy-side roles often rely on predictive models using conventional, structured time-series data e.g. economic indicators, market prices, yield curves, etc. These models are not relied on solely for trading– at times, portfolio managers may override model decisions especially in times of sudden market volatility.
+Portfolio Managers (PMs), especially those in discretionary or macro buy-side roles often rely on predictive models using conventional, structured time-series data e.g. economic indicators, market prices, yield curves, etc. These models are not relied on solely for trading– at times, portfolio managers may wish to influence model predictions especially in times of sudden market events.

 In a sudden market event, the correlations between the feature (input) variables will shift greatly.
 E.g., during a crisis or a panic sell-off, almost all securities will move together downwards.
-It may be helpful for PMs to have a mechanism to quickly integrate their views on causal relationships without retraining the a predictive model, as it is often the case that these causal changes are often intermittent and do not last long enough to warrant a full retraining of the model.
+It may be helpful for PMs to have a mechanism to quickly integrate their views on causal relationships partially in such a way that is open for adjustment, as it is often the case that these causal changes are often intermittent.

 Modelling covariances between multiple responses is often an uncharted problem in finance, especially when in most modelling cases, the correlations between features are assumed to be constant. [^1].